gaiusyu/Delog/README.md

 ### 6.2 System-level Evaluation

+CPU usage and peak memory are available in Section [4.3.
+Claim from Section 2.3: Resource Utilization Overhead](#43-claim-from-section-23-resource-utilization-overhead).
+This section provides I/O and Scalability.

 **Setting:** Compress 1GB production logs (LogC) while varying the number of threads (1, 2, 4, 8, 16).
 We select the fastest log compressor Denum and lzma for comparison.